 Thank you for reading this, which is longer than the originally intended five minute read per essay!

 I came to Christ through the Lord at His Second Coming.
 I have been connected with what some would regard as a ‘New Age cult’ for more than 40 years.
-I want, through this blog site, to share what I’ve come to understand and see that it stands up to scrutiny and criticism.
+I want, through this blog site, to share what I’ve come to understand, and show that it stands up to scrutiny, and criticism.